Patient Portals for Mental and Behavioral Health

 Architecture design

 Software architects review the systems already in use (e.g., mental health EHR, telepsychiatry platforms), define optimal integration scenarios for secure data exchange, and decide on the appropriate architectural components for the mental health portal.
-They also suggest a technological stack (frameworks, libraries, etc.) that satisfies the requirements while maintaining the cost-efficiency of the solution.
+They also suggest a technological stack (frameworks, libraries, etc.) that satisfies the requirements while maintaining the cost-efficiency of the solution, select FHIR resources, and align data mapping with USCDI to support patient access.

 UX/UI design